 Upcoming Dates:

-- Fly to Tokyo – Enjoy a night exploring the city, then next morning take the 1 hour45min flight to the location of the surf camp where you will be picked up on arrival and taken to your nearby beachfront accommodation
+- Fly to Tokyo – Spend the night as a group, then next morning take a 1 hour45min flight to our location and your nearby beachfront accommodation

 Inclusions